jimmoffitt/rbEDC_poll_data/README.md

 Introduction
 ============

-This is a Ruby script written to retrieve data from a Enterprise Data Collector (EDC).
-It illustrates the ability to poll a EDC instance with HTTP GET requests.
-This script can navigate EDC data streams and using the Activities API retrieve what data has been collected as individual activity files.
-(Soon it will also be able to write those activities to a database.)
+This is a Ruby script written to retrieve data from an Enterprise Data Collector (EDC).
+It illustrates the ability to poll an EDC instance with HTTP GET requests.
+This script can navigate EDC data streams and using the Activities API retrieve what data has been collected as individual activity files, or write them to a local MySQL database.

 EDC data streams can be configured in a script configuration file.
-Otherwise, there is a script method that can "discover" what streams are hosted on your EDC.
+Otherwise, there is a  method that can "discover" what streams are hosted on your EDC.
 If you do not configure streams explicitly in your configuration file, the "discovery" method will be automatically triggered.
 If you do not specify data streams in the configuration file, this discovery process gets triggered every time the script is launched.

 Once the script is started, it enters an endless "while true" loop, retrieving data on a user-specified interval (with a default of 60 seconds).